Education marketing aims at building awareness about your institution and rapport among prospective students to fill seats faster.

 5. Which demographic can I cater to?

-These questions will help you create student personas you can reach out to.
-And this will impact your channels, messaging, budgets, and reach of your activities.
+These questions will help you create student personas you can reach out to which will directly impact your channels, messaging, budgets, and reach of your activities.

 After identifying your target personas, you can start collating content that will resonate with your audience.
 This could mean infographics, video testimonials, student interviews, campus tours, identifying brand ambassadors, reaching out to corporate partners, and more.

 This is a crucial step as it will set the tone for engaging with prospective students.
-And it will also be the stage that will have multiple rounds of iterations to perfect the pitch.
+And this stage that will have multiple rounds of iterations while you are trying to perfect the pitch.

 Now that you have resources ready for your admission officers, you need to assign enrollment targets to them.
 These can be weekly, monthly, or quarterly targets.
 You’ll also need to define the timelines for converting students, benchmark quality conversations, etc. based on predicted inquiry-to-enrollment rates.